trustrachel/pycon-2014-talk/abstract.md

 DESCRIPTION
 -----------

+"The idea of Flask is to build a good foundation for all applications.
+Everything else is up to you or extensions." - Armin Ronacher, creator of Flask.

-You can create a web application with Flask in seven lines of code.
-What happens when your app grows to thousands?
+You can create a web application with Flask in seven lines of code, and you can grow that app to thousands.
 How do you create reusable, shareable libraries?
+What can this microframework do?

-We'll use a real but very simple extension I created (Flask-FeatureFlags) to look at the different ways you can hook into Flask applications.
+We'll use a simple but real extension I created (Flask-FeatureFlags) to look at the different ways you can make Flask awesome.

 AUDIENCE
 --------